 It had to have serious protection and just the right balance for carrying hiking paraphernalia and camera equipment.
 Bags for overnight backpackers are designed for carrying food, clothes, weather protection, and tent.
 They come up short on padding and quick access to cameras.

 STOP!
 Don't do it.
 Instead, find a quiet place, away from distractions.
 I sometimes drive 5 minutes to our local college library to get away.
-Weather permitting, I visit my outdoor deck.
+Weather permitting, I sit on my outdoor deck.
 When it's nasty outdoors I go to my bedroom chair.
+Find the spot that works for you.

 Ultimately, you have different requirements than me, based on the type of photography you'll be doing, the camera gear you want to bring along, and the nature of the hikes themselves.